List of White Pass and Yukon Route locomotives and cars: Existing White Pass freight train cars

-Former D.&R.G., D.S.P.&P., and U.&N. cabooses

-Cars with dark grey have been scrapped.

 Existing White Pass work equipment

 cars with light grey have been either put on display, or sold to other railroads.

 Existing White Pass inspection track units

 cars with light grey have been either put on display, or sold to other railroads.

 Former White Pass flatcars now serving as underframes

 cars with light grey have been either put on display, or sold to other railroads.

 Existing White Pass car bodies detached from trucks

 Car bodies with light grey have been either put on display or sold.

 Former White Pass off-rail equipment on display

+The White Pass & Yukon Route had been a multi-modal transportation company that was dominant in the region throughout most of the 20th Century.

 Equipment with light grey have been either put on display or sold.